This article is part of our series on The Hookup Culture. Read more articles in the series by following the links at the end of this article.

-First I hate the term “hooking up.”
-The casual tone desensitizes our teens to the importance of waiting to engage in sexual intercourse and infers a type of haphazard interlude devoid of sentiment.
+The words infer a type of haphazard interlude devoid of sentiment.
+The casual tone desensitizes our teens to the importance of waiting to engage in sexual intercourse.

 “Hooking Up” has a myriad of definitions.
-It can include foreplay, oral sex or actual intercourse, depending on the school your teen attends.
+It can include foreplay, oral sex, or actual intercourse, depending on the school your teen attends.
 But, the pressures and expectations associated with it are the same, no matter where you live.

 The media negatively influences young teens with its cavalier attitude toward sex.
-Sex both intimidates and intrigues boys and girls, and this generation is engaging in sexual acts that are developmentally inappropriate and dangerously provocative.
+Sex both intimidates and intrigues boys and girls.
+And this generation is engaging in sexual acts that are developmentally inappropriate and dangerously provocative.

 That’s the truth.
-I am frightened by stories of teen girls losing their virginity as freshmen in high school; I don’t believe that a young girl is prepared to endure the emotional ramifications of such an act.
+I am frightened by stories of teen girls losing their virginity as freshmen in high school.
+I don’t believe that a young girl is prepared to endure the emotional ramifications of such an act.

-I’ve also enlisted the support of the “cool” pediatrician, who candidly and unabashedly speaks about sex, drugs, condoms and the emotional piece—hold off a bit and take a breath.
+I’ve also enlisted the support of the “cool” pediatrician, who candidly and unabashedly speaks about sex, drugs, condoms, and the emotional piece.
+Hold off a bit and take a breath.